 The assessment strategy is designed to provide students with the opportunity to demonstrate:

-Students will work in small groups to prepare and present an empirical research paper (one per topic).
+Group Presentation (30%): Students will work in small groups to prepare and present an empirical research paper.
 Successful completion of this assessment will demonstrate students’ ability to describe, analyse, and critically evaluate key topics in the social psychology of gender (LO 1 and 2) and to communicate complex concepts and research findings in a concise and clear way (LO 4).
-Students should create a 15 minute powerpoint presentation describing the research paper (theoretical background, hypotheses, methods, results), critically evaluate the work, and suggest future directions/extensions.
-Students should finish with a critical discussion question for the class, which will facilitate further discussion in respect of the topic.
+Students should create a 10-15 minute powerpoint presentation describing the research paper (theoretical background, hypotheses, methods, results), critically evaluate the work, and provide a detailed plan for how to address this critique/extend the work in future research.

-Students will choose one essay title from three options.
-Each essay questions relates to one of the key topics on this course.
+Research Proposal (4 pages, 70%): Students will create a proposal for a piece of research to conduct on one the course topics.
 Successful completion of this assessment will demonstrate students’ ability to describe, analyse, and critically evaluate key topics in the social psychology of gender (LO 1 and 2), and demonstrate their independent thought and argumentation through written evaluation (LO 3)

 - Introduce students to key topics and critical debates in the social psychological study of gender